Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Cobblebank suburb's income level is approximately average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Median income among taxpayers in Cobblebank is $60,018 and average income stands at $67,748, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for median and average incomes in Cobblebank would be approximately $64,969 and $73,337 as of September 2025.
+The suburb of Cobblebank's income level is approximately average nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Cobblebank is $60,018 and the average income stands at $67,748.
+These figures compare to those for Greater Melbourne, which are $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $64,969 (median) and $73,337 (average) as of September 2025.
 From the 2021 Census, household, family and personal incomes in Cobblebank cluster around the 61st percentile nationally.
-Income analysis reveals that 50.1% of the population (2,836 individuals) fall within the $1,500 - $2,999 income range, reflecting patterns seen in the surrounding region where 32.8% similarly occupy this range.
-High housing costs consume 20.1% of income, though strong earnings still place disposable income at the 55th percentile and the area's SEIFA income ranking places it in the 4th decile.
+Income analysis reveals that 50.1% of the population, which consists of 2,836 individuals, fall within the $1,500 - 2,999 income range.
+This pattern is similar to the surrounding region where 32.8% of the population occupies this income range.
+High housing costs consume 20.1% of income in Cobblebank.
+Despite this, strong earnings place disposable income at the 55th percentile nationally.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income